Night on the Galactic Railroad (film): Production

-The film was produced by Nippon Herald and animated by Group TAC.
-The most prominent alteration made in the film is that the main two characters (and their classmates) are depicted as cats.
+The film was produced independently by Nippon Herald Films and animated by Group TAC.
+The most prominent alteration made in the film is that the main two characters (and their classmates) are depicted as anthropomorphic cats.
 Some other characters, such as the children from the ship, are humans.
-Many members of the anime staff ultimately went on to high-profile careers as directors or as studio founders, such as Kōichi Mashimo, then a storyboard artist, who more than ten years later would go on to form the famed studio Bee Train.

 The captions throughout the film are in Esperanto as an homage to Kenji Miyazawa, who was strongly interested in the language.
-The film's title in Esperanto is Nokto de la Galaksia Fervojo.
+The film's title in Esperanto is Nokto de la Galaksia Fervojo and is shown on the cover of the soundtrack.
 Text appearing in various scenes was also written in Esperanto, such as writing on the blackboard in the classroom.
 A newspaper being printed in the printing house where Giovanni works tells of the shipwreck of a passenger ship bearing the Esperanto phrase Dio, pli apud vin ("Nearer, My God, to Thee").

 The film soundtrack was composed by Yellow Magic Orchestra member Haruomi Hosono.
+Storyboard artist Kōichi Mashimo went on to form the animation studio Bee Train.

 The second movement of Dvořák's ninth symphony scores a scene toward the end of the film that is titled after the piece's popular name, New World Symphony.

-Reception
+Reception and legacy

 Justin Sevakis of Anime News Network commented that the film was "a beautiful journey, albeit an ominous one.
-Slowly, the mood of the trek shifts from excited and childlike to desperate and profound."
+Slowly, the mood of the trek shifts from excited and childlike to desperate and profound".
+Carlos Ross of T.H.E.M. gave it three out of five stars, praising its handling of death and stating that it "does have a good tale to tell" while comparing watching the film to a taking a long train ride.
+He called the film more of "an artsy curiosity" and that "children would probably nod off or walk away [from it] after the first hour or so".

-The film was honored with the Ōfuji Noburō Award for 1985.
+The film received the Ōfuji Noburō Award in 1985.